coldloops/scoreviewer/README.md

 This program allows you to visualize osumania scores in a table that can be filtered.
-It reads the scores from the scores.db file in your osu directory, it also reads the osu!.db file to display beatmap information.
+It reads the scores from the scores.db file in your osu directory, it also reads osu!.db and collection.db files to display beatmap information.

 ### how to use

 * make sure you have java 7 or higher: https://java.com
 * download scoreviewer.jar here: https://github.com/coldloops/scoreviewer/releases/latest
-* open the program, click "open DB" and select your osu folder.
+* open the program, click "open DB" and select your osu folder
 * click on the columns to sort
+* right click on columns to toggle show/hide
 * type in filters on the textbox under each column
 * the table updates automatically as you play (osu updates the files every 10 min or so,\
 the program updates the table every time the file updates.)